omaarelsherif/Movie-Reviews-Sentiment-Analysis-Using-Machine-Learning/README.md

 <!-- PROJECT DESCRIPTION -->
 ## ➲ Project description
-This machine learning project is based on natural language processing, we will use binary classification to predict the movie sentiment based on text review
+Movie reviews sentiment analysis is a project which is based on natural language processing, where we use NLP techniques to extract useful words of each review and based on these words we can use binary classification to predict the movie sentiment if it's positive or negative

 <!-- PREREQUISTIES -->
 ## ➲ Prerequisites